vlasscontreras/_s/readme.txt

 == Description ==

 Hi.
-I'm a starter theme called _s, or underscores, if you like.
+I'm a moded starter theme called `_s`, or `underscores`, if you like, based on the original _s by Automattic, and Storefront by WooCommerce (which ironically is also based on _s).
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==